-Compliance and monitoring is essential in controlling building development and outdoor advertisements to conserve the special qualities of the Lake District.What we do
+Compliance and enforcement are essential in controlling works and advertisements to conserve the special qualities of the Lake District.What we do

 We are committed to the principles of good enforcement including: clear standards, openness, helpfulness, proportionality and consistency.
 We have adopted the central and local government Concordat on Good Enforcement (PDF) for the Lake District, which sets out our approach to this area of our work.

 If you think a breach of planning control is taking place, please email email@example.com with the following information:

 You can use our Compliance Concern Form (Word document).